frankiefab100/Blockchain-Development-Resources/README.md

 The Spatial Web: How Web 3.0 Will Connect Humans, Machines, and AI to Transform the World - Gabriel Rene

 The Blockchain Developer:  A practical guide  - Elad Elrom

+Token Economy : How the Web3 reinvents the internet - Hermin Voshmgir

 <div align="right">